leowz/fitleiOSAppGitBook/appendix.md

 ### ConceptViewController

-When user press `ABOUT FITLE` button, `ConceptViewController` will present to user.
+In `MenuViewController` , when user press `ABOUT FITLE` button, `ConceptViewController` will present to user.

 **In **`ViewDidAppear`